Garage lighting ideas are important.

 Not only are the fixtures and fittings important in terms of lighting a garage, but so too are the bulbs.
 Fluorescent lighting, whilst being reliable, is not always ideal in low temperatures, so if your garage is cold, look for lighting that works well in low temperatures.
-T12 fixtures with magnetic ballasts for example, will not work in temps below 50F.
+T12 fixtures with magnetic ballasts, for example, will not work in temps below 50F.

 Instead, electronic ballasts should be used.
-Look for lighting 1 inch wide, with a T8 size to get best results.
+Look for lighting 1 inch wide, with a T8 size to get the best results.
 Another great benefit here is that your electricity bills will be kept low as well, so it’s a win-win.